jepequin/Enron-poi-classifier/README.md

 A starter code is also provided.
 However, we choose not to use it and instead build the classifier from scratch.

+## USAGE

+There are three models presented in the course: Decision Trees, Gaussian Naive Bayes, and Support vector classifiers.
+In this project we offer the user the possibility of choosing (input) one the following:

+- Random Forest Classifier.
+- Gaussian Naive Bayes.
+- Support Vector Classifier